Maison Leroy

 About Maison Leroy

 Maison Leroy, led by Lalou Bize-Leroy, operates on principles of radical yield reduction - the estate's vine yields are so far below appellation norms that the resulting wines bear little resemblance to typical Gevrey-Chambertin in concentration or aromatic complexity.
 The farming is certified biodynamic throughout, treating the vineyard as a complete organism with biodynamic preparations, lunar calendar harvesting schedules, and a complete rejection of synthetic chemistry at every stage.
 In the cellar, fermentation proceeds with natural yeasts, maceration extends to build phenolic depth from the ultra-concentrated small-berry fruit, and aging takes place in a meaningful proportion of new Burgundian oak.
 The resulting wines consistently exceed their appellation classification in perceived quality - a premier cru from Leroy regularly shows at Grand Cru density, which explains both the wines' considerable price premium and the intensity of collector interest.
+The 2017 Gevrey-Chambertin Premier Cru represents this philosophy applied to a vintage of natural balance and purity: the combination yields a wine of unusual clarity and profound mineral depth.
 See also the [Domaine Fourrier Clos St. Jacques 2016](/wines/domaine-fourrier/vieille-vigne-gevrey-chambertin-clos-st-jacques-1er-cru/2016) for another Gevrey interpretation of this era.

 Roasted rack of lamb with Dijon mustard crust